watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

  :sup:`1` The time set index is set as [0] in this steady-state model and is reserved majorly for the future extension to a dynamic model.

- :sup:`2` The index of length_domain is a continuous set of (0, 1), which is discretized when differential equations in the model is solved by numerical methods such as finite-element.
+ :sup:`2` By the IDAES convention, the index of length_domain is normalized to a continuous set of (0, 1), which is discretized when differential equations in the model is solved by numerical methods such as "finite difference" discretization.
+In this documentation, :math:`x` refers to the length dimension before normalization and carries a unit of [m].

  :sup:`3` "Ion" is a subset of "Component" and uses the same symbol j.